petersonR/bestNormalize/README.md

 The bottom line: none of these methods are guaranteed to produce the best normalizing transformation.
 This package will look at a range of possible transformations and return the best one, ie the one that makes it look the *most* normal.

-This package also introduces a technique to normalize the data based off of a smoothed rank mapping to the normal distribution, which allows us to guarantee normally distributed transformed data (if ties are not present).
+This package also introduces a technique to normalize the data based off of a rank mapping to the normal distribution, which allows us to guarantee normally distributed transformed data (if ties are not present).